Hitman Go: Development and release

 Hitman Go was developed by Canadian video game studio Square Enix Montréal.
 It is the first game from the developer, which was founded in late 2011 by employees of existing Square Enix Europe studios.
 Upon establishment, the studio announced that their first project would be a new video game in the Hitman franchise.
 The studio's original aspiration was creating triple-A console games within the series and expanding to a team size of 150 people.
 After a year, while the team was still expanding, the console game was cancelled and the studio shifted its focus to mobile games.
 This transition led to around one third of the staff leaving the development team.

-During the concept phase there were four people working on the Hitman Go.
+During the concept phase there were four people working on Hitman Go.
 Initial prototypes were built on paper using printed out characters.
 The project was pitched and greenlit for production in mid 2013.
 Daniel Lutz served as creative director, and the team size peaked at eleven people throughout the remainder of the game's development.
 The studio looked at several different engines for building the game, but opted with Unity early on as it had a low barrier of entry, provided support for the main mobile platforms, and some members of the development team had previous experience creating projects in the game engine.
 An initial working prototype and a basic level editor were developed in a few days and after two weeks the first version of the game was presented to the remainder of the studio.